-- All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Capel-le-Ferne Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Capel-le-Ferne Primary School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners' internet use will be supervised by staff according to their age and ability. - o Learners will be directed to use age appropriate online resources and tools by staff.
+- If learners or staff discover unsuitable sites or material, they are required to: Insert details of your procedure e.g. turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - o Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police.
+O When implementing appropriate filtering and monitoring, ASPIRE will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - ASPIRE acknowledges that whilst filtering and monitoring is an important part of ASPIRE online safety responsibilities, it is only one part of our approach to online safety.
+Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners internet use will be supervised by staff according to their age and ability.
+Learners will be directed to use age appropriate online resources and tools by staff.